skip to main content

 Throw out the old rules

 Have you heard of the three-month rule?
-That’s the outdated notion that beyond finding the perfect ring, the proposer must spend the equivalent of three months’ salary on it.
+It’s the outdated notion that beyond finding the perfect ring, the proposer must spend the equivalent of three months’ salary on it.
+If you’re considering a proposal, you may have heard about this expectation, causing some anxiety.

 Jewelry store financing